pitt-sci-cmpinf0010/Intro-to-Jupyter/README.md

 * **JupyterHub** - A multi-user version of Jupyter running on a remote server.

 We will be using *JupyterLab* to create, edit, and execute *python* in *Jupyter Notebooks* in the lab sessions.
-We will be running JupyterLab on the [Center for Research Computing's](http://crc.pitt.edu) instance of JupyterHub.
+We will be running JupyterLab on the [School of Computing and Information's](http://sci.pitt.edu) instance of JupyterHub.
 What this means is that you do not need to install any software on your own computer, everything will be running up "in the cloud" and you will only need a web browser to access it.

 ## Overview

 This week's lab session has 5 parts.

-1. Logging into the CRC JupyterHub
+1. Logging into the SCI JupyterHub
 2. Using JupyterLab
 3. Downloading Lab Materials
 4. Introduction to Jupyter Notebooks